Holoprosencephaly-ectrodactyly-cleft lip/palate syndrome: Genetics

 This condition is caused by missense mutations in the FGFR1 gene, located in chromosome 8.
 These mutations can either be inherited in an autosomal dominant or an X-linked manner.
 This gene is essential for the creation of the fibroblast growth factor receptor 1 protein, which involve processes like cell division, regulating cell growth and maturation, blood vessel formation, healing of wounds and appropriate embryonic development.
-The mutations involved in this disorder either decrease or completely eliminate the proper functioning of the FGFR1 protein, this impairment takes the ability of the protein to bind to FGFs with it, this causes the receptor to be unable of transmitting signals properly.
+The mutations involved in this disorder either decrease or eliminate the proper functioning of the FGFR1 protein, this impairment takes the ability of the protein to bind to FGFs with it, this causes the receptor to be unable of transmitting signals properly.

 Types

 There are some types (not clinically recognized) of this condition based on their mode of inheritance, some of them include autosomal recessive, autosomal dominant, and X-linked.

 Diagnosis

 This condition can be diagnosed through the following: